 Depending on your home university, credit can be received from BMSC courses.
 Credit transfers are the student’s responsibility and should be worked out with the home university prior to coming to Bamfield.
 Specific questions about credit transfer can be directed to the University Programs Coordinator.
 Non-member students receive transfer credit from the University of Victoria.

 All applicants for summer courses are automatically considered for scholarships awarded by the Western Canadian Universities Marine Sciences Society (WCMSS) with priority given to students from the five member universities.
 In recent years students with standings of 85% or higher in their two previous school years receive scholarship support.

 Courses at BMSC are considered the same as courses taken from your university so you may be eligible for financial assistance from your university.
 Contact the Financial Aid Officer at your institution for more information.

-To operate small vessels (the Copes) at BMSC, Transport Canada requires the operator to have at a minimum a valid Pleasure Craft Operators Card (PCOC) and a valid, Marine Basic First Aid or any 2-day (16 hrs) First Aid course recognized in B.C.
+To operate small vessels (the Copes) at BMSC, Transport Canada requires the operator to have at a minimum a valid Pleasure Craft Operators Card (PCOC) and a valid, a 2-day (16 hrs) First Aid + CPR course recognized in B.C.